aisingapore/ml-project-cookiecutter-onprem-poly/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/guide-for-user/07-job-orchestration.md

 the functions `mlflow_init` and `mlflow_log` are used to initialise MLflow experiments as well as log information and artifacts relevant for a run to a remote MLflow Tracking server.
-An MLflow Tracking server is usually set up within a GKE cluster for projects that requires model experimentation.
+An MLflow Tracking server is usually set up within a Kubernetes cluster for projects that requires model experimentation.
-Artifacts logged through the MLflow API can be uploaded to GCS buckets, assuming the client is authorised for access to GCS.
+Artifacts logged through the MLflow API can be uploaded to ECS buckets, assuming the client is authorised for access to ECS.

 !!! note
     The username and password for the MLflow Tracking server can be retrieved from the MLOps team or your team lead.

-To log and upload artifacts to GCS buckets through MLflow, you need to do the following first:
+To log and upload artifacts to ECS buckets through MLflow, you need to do the following first:

-1. Ensure that the Polyaxon job for model experimentation is configured to use your GCP project's service account credentials.
+1. Ensure that the Polyaxon job for model experimentation is configured to use your project's ECS credentials.
    See
    ["Secrets & Credentials on Kubernetes"](./03-mlops-components-platform.md#secrets-credentials-on-kubernetes)
    on how to do this.
-2. Create a bucket for storing such artifacts on GCS.
+2. Create a bucket for storing such artifacts on ECS.
 3. Create an MLflow experiment on the tracking server.

-Let's create a GCS bucket
+Let's create an ECS bucket
 for storing all your model experiment artifacts (assuming the bucket has yet to be created):

 !!! important
-    For the purpose of this guide, we will create a bucket with the following name: `gs://{{cookiecutter.repo_name}}-artifacts`.
+    For the purpose of this guide, we will create a bucket with the following name: `s3://{{cookiecutter.repo_name}}-artifacts`.
     The Docker images that we will be using to spin up inference servers will download exported model artifacts from this bucket, under a subdirectory `mlflow-tracking-server`.
 Hence, the longer path
     of the directory where all the model artifacts will be stored at will be
-    `gs://{{cookiecutter.repo_name}}-artifacts/mlflow-tracking-server`.
+    `s3://{{cookiecutter.repo_name}}-artifacts/mlflow-tracking-server`.

 === "Local Machine / Polyaxon VSCode Terminal"

     ```bash
-    $ gsutil mb -p {{cookiecutter.gcp_project_id}} -c STANDARD -l ASIA-SOUTHEAST1 -b on gs://{{cookiecutter.repo_name}}-artifacts
+    $ aws s3 mb s3://{{cookiecutter.repo_name}}-artifacts --endpoint-url="https://necs.nus.edu.sg"
-    Creating gs://{{cookiecutter.repo_name}}-artifacts/...
+    make_bucket: {{cookiecutter.repo_name}}-artifacts
     ```

 Now, let's access the MLflow Tracking server's dashboard